 Research Summary

 In a second stream of research, I examine whether and how addressing gender inequalities at home helps reduce gender disparities at work.
-Reframing unfair division of domestic labor among dual earner couples as a socially tolerated form of free riding, I investigate how establishing more information transparency regarding each partner’s contribution at home help attenuate gender inequalities in household and childcare duties and improve the work-life balance and productivity of female professionals.
+Reframing unfair division of domestic labor among dual earner couples as a socially tolerated form of free riding, I investigate how establishing more transparency regarding each partner’s contribution at home helps attenuate gender inequalities in household and childcare duties and improve the work-life balance and productivity of female professionals.